- Deductible fund

 State Farm claims that policyholders can save up to 17% on their premiums by bundling their car and home insurance.
-Additionally, Nationwide and Allstate offer a multi-policy discount of up to 20% and 25%, respectively, to customers who bundle their home and auto insurance policies with them.
+Additionally, Nationwide and Allstate offer a multi-policy discount of up to 20% and 25%, respectively, to policyholders who bundle their home and auto insurance policies with them.

-Although bundling renters and auto insurance doesn’t yield as much of a discount, companies like Progressive offer 3% on car insurance premiums when bundling auto and renters insurance.
+Although bundling renters and auto insurance doesn’t yield as high of a discount, companies like Progressive offer a 4% discount on car insurance premiums when bundling auto and renters insurance.
 However, renters insurance is much less expensive than homeowners insurance, averaging $179 a year, according to the Insurance Information Institute, or $15 a month.
 Despite this, bundling renters and auto insurance can still be an easy way to save on monthly insurance premiums.

 How to Bundle Your Home and Auto Insurance

 If you have never tried bundling insurance policies in the past, you may imagine the process to be complicated.
 On the contrary, bundling insurance policies through your current or new provider is a straightforward process.
 Here is how you can bundle your policies:

 - If you have your home and car insurance policies with different companies, start by comparing your current coverage with those offered by the company you want to bundle insurance policies with.

-- Compare home and auto insurance bundle quotes from three or more providers to find out how much you are likely to save.
+- Compare home and auto insurance bundle quotes from multiple providers to find out how much you are likely to save.

-- A representative or agent with your current insurer will walk you through the process of bundling house and car insurance policies.
+- A licensed agent with your current insurer will walk you through the process of bundling house and car insurance policies.

-- If switching to a new carrier, buy a home and auto insurance bundle with the new carrier before canceling the home and/or auto policy with the former company.
-You can provide your current insurer with a 30-day notice to avoid lapses in your policy.
+- If switching to a new carrier, buy a home and auto insurance with the new carrier before canceling the home and auto policy with the former company to avoid a lapse in coverage.

 Should I Bundle Home and Auto Insurance?

 Combining your home and car insurance through the same provider is typically known to result in savings.
-All large insurance companies offer a bundling option to customers.
+Most large insurance companies offer a bundling option to customers.
 But it is important to weigh both the pros and cons of such an arrangement before you make the switch.